HewlettPackard/Docker-SimpliVity/ops/README.md

 |Docker volumes	|Applicable (someone deletes file in the datastore)	|||
 |User applications	|Depends on application (service or standalone container)|||

-# Container backup and restore
+# Docker volume backup and restore

 In order to restore a Docker volume, you need to restore a special VM  that has been deployed for the sole purpose of backing up Docker volumes.
 There is one such VM for each datastore defined in the `datastores` array in the `group_vars/vars` file.
 By default, a single datastore is specified in the playbooks: